thoomkuzhymatthew/EPL_arb_betting/README.md

 # Wanna Outsmart the Bookies?
 Aight, Bet!

-Authors: Matthew Thoomkuzhy, Leo Liao and Noah Salehi
+Authors: Matthew Thoomkuzhy, Xinyan Liao and Noah Salehi
 ---
 ![projectimage](./misc/project_image.webp)

 ---
-## Project Overview 🗂
+## Project Overview

-**We want to figure out what the best betting strategy is for premier league games.**
+**We want to figure out what is the best betting strategy for the English Premier League.**

-This project investigates the **profitability and sustainability** of betting strategies in the **English Premier League (EPL)** by backtesting historical match data.
+Hence, our project investigates the **profitability and sustainability** of betting strategies in the **English Premier League (EPL)** by backtesting historical match data.
 Our backtesting simulates the hypothetical growth of a **£1000 bankroll** across all matches in our dataset.

 ## Research Areas